 Well, we hope some of these give you some of those.
 You may recognise a few of these LGBTQ musicians, but hopefully there’s a new handful to explore.
 Consider it a research project – these could be used for conversation starters when you jump back into the post-lockdown dating game (just saying).
 You like Girl In Red?
 That’s funny, so do we!
 Enjoy.

 Girl In Red

 Probably no newcomer to the readers of Nonchalant.
-This Scandinavian indie queen will give you those nostalgic angsty teenage feeling that will have you reminiscing on summer romances back when that was something we could do.
+This Scandinavian indie queen will give you those nostalgic angsty teenage feelings that will have you reminiscing on summer romances, back when that was something we could do.
 Who knows?

 Naturally, the same goes for this pop-royalty, gender-bending queen, with her feisty New Yorker attitude and sultry and sad serenades for women.
 What more could you want?
 Buckle up for some perfect pop bops to dance around your room to with that lockdown frustration (we particularly recommend Hit The Back).

 Keeping on the theme of pop queens, Kim Petras’ insatiable bangers pack a punch.
 If these don’t make you yearn to wear glitter and want to kiss someone somewhere on a dancefloor or shout-sing with your friends, then we’re not sure what else will.

 Not only known for flexing muscles and bare midriffs in her music videos, this queer French pop icon is an essential to your lockdown playlists.
 On a trip to London in 2010, she was inspired by local drag queen musicians in Madame Jojo’s club.
 The queens became ‘the Queens’ in her stage name as a tribute.